 Here’s what I do: Buy a sweet potato at the grocery store, dig a shallow hole somewhere in the yard, and bury the tuber.
 Then I forget about it.
 I don’t even remember exactly where I buried it.
 It doesn’t matter.
 In the spring it will send up a bunch of little vines and I’ll say, Oh yeah, I buried a sweet potato there.

 The other day I bought the sweet potato in the photo above and buried it at the edge of the canopy of my orange tree.
 I also buried a purple sweet potato near there that I had grown last year so I can grow more next year.

 Cass enjoys digging up purple sweet potatoes while wearing my gloves.

-What I’ll do next spring is use the little vines that the sweet potatoes shoot up in order to grow my sweet potato plants through the summer.
-I’ll write a post about how exactly I do that when the time comes, likely in early June (planted mine on June 13 this year), but it’s ridiculously easy.
+What I’ll do next spring is use the little vines that the sweet potatoes shoot up in order to grow additional sweet potato plants through the summer.
+It’s ridiculously easy.
 Essentially, you clip off a section of vine about as long as your forearm and stick it in the ground.
+(Here’s a short video showing how to plant sweet potato “slips.”)
+Give them water through the summer.
 Come fall — voila! — you’ll be digging up sweet potatoes that look like the one you buried last fall (now).
-Of course, you have to give them water through the summer.

 So if you want to grow some sweet potatoes next summer, pick up a tuber next time you’re at the grocery store and bury it.